jodegreef/aspnet5-feature-folders/README.md

 # aspnet5-feature-folders
-how to configure feature folders in aspnet5 (vNext)
+How to configure feature folders in aspnet5 (vNext)

+- add FeatureFolderLocationRemapper.cs to the project
+- call FeatureFolderLocationRemapper from startup class
+- move controllers and views into Features folder as shown in the project